Tongan Americans

 Tongan Americans are Americans who can trace their ancestry to Tonga, officially known as the Kingdom of Tonga.
-There are approximately 57,000 Tongans and Tongan Americans living in the United States, as of 2012.
-Tongans are considered to be Pacific Islanders in the United States Census, and are the country's fourth largest Pacific Islander American group in terms of population, after Native Hawaiians, Samoan Americans, and Guamanian/Chamorro Americans.
+There are approximately 57,000 Tongan Americans living in the United States, as of 2012.
+Tongans are considered to be Pacific Islanders in the United States census, and are the country's fourth largest Pacific Islander American group in terms of population, after Native Hawaiians, Samoan Americans, and Guamanian/Chamorro Americans.

-If the Tongan American population includes people living in America Samoa, there would be up to an additional 16,000 (some America Samoan residents are U.S. residents), there would be about 85,000 Tongan Americans, as of 2019.
-There are 67,221 people of Tongan descent living in the U.S., including those of partial ancestry, as per the 2019 U.S. Census estimates.
+There are 78,871 people of Tongan descent living in the US, including those of partial ancestry, as per the 2020 US census.

+People of Tongan descent are often found in clusters in the metropolitan areas of Dallas, Texas, California's San Francisco Bay Area, Phoenix, Arizona, Hawaii, and the Salt Lake Valley of Utah.